DevDiner/fullstack-game/QUICK_START.md

 ---

-## Next Steps
+## 🎯 Next Steps

 After getting it running:

-1. Play a game to test
+1. ✅ Play a game to test
-2. Check leaderboard
+2. ✅ Check leaderboard
-3. Visit Swagger UI to explore API
+3. ✅ Visit Swagger UI to explore API
-4. Try creating a player via API
+4. ✅ Try creating a player via API
-5. View statistics dashboard
+5. ✅ View statistics dashboard

 ---

 **Need more help?** See `INSTALLATION.md` for detailed troubleshooting!

+---

+**Version**: 2.0
+**Last Updated**: 2025-11-30
+**Status**: ✅ Ready to Run